Sajid030/fraud_detection/README.md

 ## Demo
 Link: https://sajid.engineer/frauddetect/

+  Note: If the website link provided above not working that means the deployment has been stopped.
+Sorry for the inconvenience.
 - Please do ⭐ the repository, if it helped you in anyway.

 - A glimpse of the web app: